Gibberlings3/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 - Immunity to Charm and Confusion

 #### Taralash +4
-- +4 Thac0 (previously +5) and +4 Damage (missile)
+- When no arrows are equipped, the longbow fires missiles that are treated as +4 for the purposes of determining what enemies they can damage.
+The arrows receive +4 to hit and deal a total of 1d6+4 missile and 2 magic damage.

 #### Taralash +5
 - When no arrows are equipped, the longbow fires missiles that are treated as +5 for the purposes of determining what enemies they can damage.
-The arrows receive +5 to hit and deal a total of 1d6+5 missile and 2 magic damage.
+The arrows receive +5 to hit and deal a total of 1d6+5 missile and 1d6 magic damage.
+- 20% chance of slowing target for 10 seconds

 ### Shortbow